shadowcpy/gem5-svr-bench/image/README.md

 You can watch the installation with a VNC viewer.
 See [Troubleshooting](#troubleshooting) for more information.

-## Kernel

-For the x86 disk images a kernel is also extracted from the disk image during the post-installation process.
-The extracted kernel does not have a version in its name, but the kernel version is printed before the extraction in `post-installation.sh` script.
-This extracted kernel can be used as a resource for gem5 simulations and is not limited to just be used with this disk image.
-The extracted kernel does not have a version its name, but the kernel version is printed as before the extraction in `post-installation.sh` script.
-This extracted kernel can be used as a resource for gem5 simulations and is not limited to just be used with this disk image.

-The kernel is extracted using packer's file provisioner with `direction=download` which would copy a file from the image to the host machine.
-The path specifying in the provisioner copies the file `/home/gem5/vmlinux-x86-ubuntu` to the output directory `disk-image`.

 ## Changes from the base Ubuntu image